renatoathaydes/spock-reports/README.md

 ## Where to find demo reports

+I am using [CodePen](http://codepen.io) to design the HTML [feature report](http://cdpn.io/ihGgt), which contains detailed information about each Specification run by Spock, including the examples given (*Where* block) and their results, if any, and the [summary report](http://cdpn.io/mKckz), which summarizes the results of all Specification runs.
+Click on the links to see the reports used for testing.

-I am using [this CodePen](http://codepen.io/renatoathaydes/full/ihGgt) to design the HTML report.
-If you don't like the style, you can use your own css stylesheet (see the customization section below).
+If you don't like the styles, you can use your own css stylesheets (see the customization section below).
 I welcome feedback on how to improve the report looks!

 ## How to use it